citp/privacy-policy-historical/a/af/aff/affiliatesilverbullet.com.md

 Data Collection

 When visiting Web sites certain information about you and your computer can sometimes be collected.
-This section explains what information DustinStruckman.biz, LLC collects and how it is used.
+This section explains what information IM Wealth Builders Ltd. collects and how it is used.

 We collect the following information about our visitors: